Izumino Station

 Izumino Station (いずみ野駅, Izumino-eki) is a passenger railway station located in Izumi-ku, Yokohama, Japan, operated by the private railway operator Sagami Railway (Sotetsu).

 Lines

-Izumino Station is served by the Sagami Railway Izumino Line, and lies 6.0 kilometers from the starting point of the line at Futamatagawa Station.
+Izumino Station is served by the Sagami Railway Izumino Line, and lies 6.0 kilometers from the starting point of the line at Futamata-gawa Station.

 Station layout

 The station consists of two island platforms serving four tracks, with an elevated station building built over the platforms and tracks.